bNobo/wind-forecast-api/README.md

 # wind-forecast-api

 I've created a very basic Web API I use to obtain notifications when there is a risk of rain or strong wind gust.
 I use it to be notified so I can remove outside sails when there is a significant risk.
+The project now targets **.NET 8 LTS**.

 I made it for my own usage so if you want to use it you'll have to adapt code a little bit.
 For instance, the forecast concerns only tomorrow in Montpellier (France) city.